 Clause Provision Proposal Assessment area currently consists of a number of double storey, single dwellings.
 No adverse visual privacy impacts or overshadowing impacts identified.
 (0) Likely effect of the development on the natural environment or water resources.
 Stormwater management plan provided with a 4000L tank.
 Condition regarding all stormwater to be contained on site (for any potential overflow from the tank) is recommended to ensure no impacts on neighbouring properties. (s) Adequacy of the proposed means of access to and egress from the site.
-Single crossover proposed that aligns at a right angle to the street.
-No details for material(s) or drainage.
-Proposed access and egress is considered acceptable if standard condition is imposed for crossovers. (∪) Availability and adequacy for the development of the public utility services.
+(U) Availability and adequacy for the development of the public utility services.
 Water, sewer, telecommunications and power utilities are accessible.
-Adequate access to utilities. (w) History of the site.
-The proposed site is vacant and slopes moderately to the east of the block.
-Lot was created as part of the Fairway Greens Estate. (y) Any submissions received on the application.
+Adequate access to utilities. (\vv) Lot was created as part of the Fairway Greens Estate. (y) Any submissions received on the application.
 Double storey, single dwelling.
 14 day advertising period carried out.
 Two (2) objections received.
 Responses received with concerns regarding: Impacts on the character of the locality; Bulk and scale of the dwelling; Impacts on visual privacy; Impacts on views; and